/blog/can_protocol

 • reducing overhead per useful byte.

-In practice, CAN FD keeps many ideas from classic CAN, but increases capacity and efficiency.
+In practice, CAN FD keeps many ideas from Classic CAN, but increases capacity and efficiency.

-25. CAN XL: The Next Evolution
+CAN XL: The Next Evolution

-CAN XL, meaning CAN eXtended data-field Length, is the next evolution after classic CAN and CAN FD.
+CAN XL, meaning CAN eXtended data-field Length, is the next evolution after Classic CAN and CAN FD.

-CAN XL supports data fields from 1 byte up to 2048 bytes.
+CAN XL supports data fields from 1 byte up to 2048 bytes and is included in ISO 11898-1:2024.

 Comparison: